scc-digitalhub/docs/tutorials/docs/tvm/deploy.md

 cloudy-lynx   7398740f73b14fdd957f10c2e54c8ed2   yolo-function   tvm+serve:run   s-tvmserve-7398740f73b14fdd957f10c2e54c8ed2.dev-platform:8080   RUNNING
 ```

 The model is served with the name of the function, `yolo-function`.
+The platform starts the service on a node with the architecture of the model, here an x86 node.
 The next part shows how to [test it](test.md).

 ## 6. Compile for ARM devices (optional)